MahinMuhammad/Technonext-PhotoGallery/README.md

 Display name: PicBook <br>

 All environments currently point to the same Picsum endpoint (https://picsum.photos).
 The separation exists to enable easy switching to distinct backends later (no code changes).
-Differences across environments are expressed via build settings and xcconfig files (e.g., display name, bundle ID, logging verbosity, and cache TTL).
+Differences across environments are expressed via build settings and xcconfig files (e.g., display name, bundle ID and logging verbosity).